Washington State University is committed to creating and maintaining safe and healthful environments for students, faculty, staff, and visitors.

 Any University-affiliated individual may suggest revisions or additions to the SPPM.
 If the suggesting individual is not affiliated with a University health or safety office, he or she should route the suggestion to the administrator of the responsible health or safety office.
 (See 1.30.)

-If the responsible health or safety office determines that the suggestion has merit, that office forwards the proposed revision to the Office of Procedures and Forms.
+If the responsible health or safety office determines that the suggestion has merit, that office forwards the proposed revision to the Office of Procedures, Records, and Forms.